Pinecall

 Listening for events in the browser#

 Events arrive over the WebRTC DataChannel — you don't need SSE for in-browser UIs.
-The widget exposes them as props:
+The widget renders its own transcript, and exposes session status plus the full live state via the useVoice() hook:

 <VoiceWidget